Deltares/pandamesh/docs/index.rst

 the mesh faces to these vertices (as is `usual`_ for many unstructured grid representations).

-GeoPandas is not suited for geometries that "wrap around" around the world.
+GeoPandas is not suited for geometries that "wrap around" the world.
 Consequently, this package cannot generate meshes for e.g. a sphere.
-There are other packages with suchfunctionality, see below.
+There are other packages with such functionality, see below.

 Installation
 ------------